annhx3/docs/docs/csharp/tutorials/inheritance.md

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/simpleclass.cs#1)]

 We can then use reflection (which lets us inspect a type's metadata to get information about that type) to get a list of the members that belong to the `SimpleClass` type.
 Although we haven't defined any members in our `SimpleClass` class, output from the example indicates that it actually has nine members.
 One of these is a parameterless (or default) constructor that is automatically supplied for the `SimpleClass` type by the C# compiler.
-The eight seven are members of <xref:System.Object>, the type from which all classes and interfaces in the .NET type system ultimately implicitly inherit.
+The remaining eight are members of <xref:System.Object>, the type from which all classes and interfaces in the .NET type system ultimately implicitly inherit.

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/simpleclass.cs#2)]